-Like I mentioned above, Red Giant really dominates the video editing industry with software and tools.
+Like mentioned above, Red Giant dominates the video editing industry with software and tools.
 They’re also totally on-the-ball with providing their customer-base with free tutorials and resources.
 Check out their video database.

-Greyscale Gorilla is 1) a beautiful website, and 2) an awesome place to go for tools and training for 3D work.
+Greyscale Gorilla is an excellent place to go for tools and training for 3D work.
 They also have a highly active community, so if you have questions, there’s bound to be someone around to help you out.
 Even if it’s 3 AM.

 Well, that was an awful lot of information, wasn’t it?
-That’s my entire tool belt!
-It’s really not as complicated as it sounds, but if you have any questions at all, feel free to ask in the comments below.
-I’d love to help you out.
+That’s our entire tool belt!
+It’s not as complicated as it sounds, but if you have any questions at all, feel free to ask in the comments below.
+We would love to help you out.

 Note: This post was originally published in October 2013 and has been updated June 18, 2018.